fwong03/Happy-Camper/readme.rst

 Your Account Info page is where you'll manage your inventory and check out your rental history.
 To access your account info, click on the "Account Info" link in the top right of the navigation bar.

-The top table under "Manage Your Inventory" shows stuff you have listed and are available.
-These will show up in search results.
+The top table under "Manage Your Inventory" shows inventory you have listed and are available.
+These items will show up in search results.

 .. image:: /static/img/readme_second_and_third_tables.jpg

-The second table shows products that you have listed and are no longer available, either because you delisted the item or it was recently rented out.
+The second table called "Stuff no longer available to rent" shows products you have listed in the past and are no longer available, either because you delisted them or they were recently rented out.
 These will not show up in search results.

 To make the product show up in search results again, click on the "Relist/Edit listing" link under Actions Available.

 .. image:: /static/img/readme_renterrating.jpg

-The third table shows all the histories of every product you have ever rented out, sorted in descending order by the rental request submission date.
+The third table, called "Stuff You've Rented Out", shows all the histories of every product you have ever rented out, sorted in descending order by the rental request submission date.

 Here you can check out ratings of renters.

 .. image:: /static/img/readme_raterenter.jpg

-You can also rate your experience with the renter by clicking on the "Rate Renter".
+You can also rate your experience with a renter by clicking on the "Rate Renter" button.

 .. image:: /static/img/readme_fourthtable.jpg